One Good Turn (1955 film): Production

 Producer Maurice Cowan made Wisdom's first film and wrote the story for his third.
 He so disliked working with Wisdom on this film that he never produced another film for the comedian.

+According to Hugh Stewart, who became Wisdom's main producer, the film "was not particularly good.
+Paddy - who is very expert but only gets annoyed with people when they really don't know what they're talking about, wouldn't tolerate another film with Maurice."

 Reception

 The film was the 7th most popular movie at the British box office in 1955.
 According to Kinematograph Weekly it was a "money maker" at the British box office in 1955.

+The Monthly Film Bulletin wrote: "Norman Wisdom's early television work raised the hope that he might prove an outstanding clown; and his first film, Trouble in Store, did not entirely destroy the hope.
+His handling in this film, however, is almost fatal to his individual gifts.
+The attempt to exploit the pathetic quality which once arose easily and naturally from his comedy here results in a mawkish, tasteless pathos, deliberately imposed from outside, and crudely using such obvious devices as orphans, crying children and a coloured infant.
+Wisdom has one or two scenes of pure slapstick of some virtue – one, for example, where he inadvertently conducts an orchestra with the sticky candy-floss stick which he is desperately trying to detach from his fingers; another with a wasp in a railway carriage.
+But these moments are too few to compensate for the roughness of the rest of the film, the inconsequentialities of the plot, or the waste of such pleasant personalities as Thora Hird, Shirley Abicair and David Hurst."

-In a Radio Times review written many decades later, it was asserted: "this is the cleverly constructed follow-up to Norman Wisdom's smash-hit debut Trouble in Store.
-Arguably the best of his vehicles...Of course, the film is overly sentimental, but sentiment was part of Wisdom's stock-in-trade, and today, if we can look beyond the home-grown schmaltz, we can recognise the rare quality of a true cinematic clown".
+Tony Sloman wrote in the Radio Times: "This is the cleverly constructed follow-up to Norman Wisdom's smash-hit debut Trouble in Store.
+Arguably the best of his vehicles ...
+Of course, the film is overly sentimental, but sentiment was part of Wisdom's stock-in-trade, and today, if we can look beyond the home-grown schmaltz, we can recognise the rare quality of a true cinematic clown".